Dirik94/CandPTestingTask/README.md

 # CandPTestingTask

-Cypress test suit created for recrutment task from Code&Pepper
+Cypress test suit created for recruitment task from Code&Pepper

+Please install prettier from this page to enable eslint: https://github.com/prettier/eslint-config-prettier

 Options to run tests: